designed4device/holy-guacamole/README.md

 ## How to add to your slack workspace

 1. Create a new slack app.
-This app is not distributed, so you will be creating a new app in your workspace instead of adding an exiting app to your workspace.
+This app is not distributed, so you will be creating a new app in your workspace instead of adding an existing app to your workspace.
     1. Create the app in the desired slack workspace.

 1. Configure Slack app's bot.